danhunsaker/calends/docs/cli/usage.rst

 .. option:: convert <from-calendar> <from-format> <to-calendar> <to-format> [<date>]

    :- from-calendar: The calendar system to parse the date/time with.
-   :- from-calendar: The format the date/time is expected to use.
+   :- from-format: The format the date/time is expected to use.
    :- to-calendar: The calendar system to format the date/time with.
-   :- to-calendar: The format the date/time is expected to use.
+   :- to-format: The format the date/time is expected to use.
    :- date: The value to convert.

    Converts a date from one calendar/format to another.
 If ``date`` isn't